Choose a college

 WGU is designed to let you go to school on your time, not according to a class schedule.
 Our online degree program is flexible and puts you at the center of your education: you choose when and where to complete your coursework.
 Once you demonstrate your competency in a subject area, you can move on to your next course.

 Online learning is not easy.

 You should expect to work hard and spend 20 hours or more per week on your studies.
 Still, your program will be flexible enough to fit into your schedule, not the other way around.

 The average time it takes to complete the RN to BSN online degree program at WGU is 18 months.
 That’s significantly less than at other online schools.
 What’s more, almost every student with a license as a registered nurse can clear on transfer 50 to 90 credit equivalents from a previous program.
 Combine that with WGU’s competency-based method, which allows you to advance with the skills and knowledge you already have, and you may be able to finish in even less time.

-The program requires a total of 120 Competency Units (CUs), which are WGU credit equivalents.
+The program requires a total of 120 competency units (CUs), our equivalent to the traditional credit hour.
 If you’ve taken courses or received a degree from another college or university, you may be able to clear some of these requirements through transfer credit.

 Ultimately, the pace at which you complete your RN to BSN Nursing program depends on how rapidly you pass assessments.

 It’s your program.
 It’s up to you.
 Move at your own speed.